Meerkap/qwik-typewriter/README.md

 # Contribute

-All contributions are wellcoming:  [Github Repository](https://github.com/Meerkap/qwik-typewriter)
+All contributions or ⭐ are wellcoming:  [Github Repository](https://github.com/Meerkap/qwik-typewriter)